edganiukov/grobi/README.md

 Afterwards please find a binary of grobi in the current directory:
 ```
 $ ./grobi --help
-Usage:
-  grobi [OPTIONS] <command>

-Application Options:
-  -v, --verbose   Be verbose (false)
-  -C, --config=   Read config from this file
-  -n, --dry-run   Only print what commands would be executed without actually
-                  runnig them
+Usage of ./grobi:
+  -active-poll
+        Force xrandr to re-detect outputs during polling.
+  -config string
+        The path to a config file.
+  -dry-run
+        Enable dry-run mode: print commands instead of running them.
+  -interval duration
-  -i, --interval= Number of seconds between polls, set to zero to disable
+        Duration between polls.
+Set to zero to disable polling. (default 2s)
-                  polling (5)
+  -pause duration
-  -p, --pause=    Number of seconds to pause after a change was executed (2)
+        Number of seconds to pause after a change was executed.
-  -l, --logfile=  Write log to file

-Help Options:
-  -h, --help      Show this help message
+  -verbose
+        Enable verbose logging

 Available commands:
+        version Display the version.
-  apply    apply a rule
+        apply   Apply a rule to configure the outputs accordingly.
+        rules   List the configured rules.
+        show    Show monitors and IDs.
-  update   update outputs
+        update  Update outputs config.
-  version  display version
-  watch    watch for changes
+        watch   Watch for XRANDR changes.

 ```